 #1.
 Get Your Vehicle Serviced Before Leaving

 It is essential to get your vehicle checked out before you embark on your next big road trip adventure.
 Making sure that your tires are aired to the proper PSI, your oil is full and fresh, and that rattle from underneath the hood is taken care of before your trip can save you costly emergency roadside assistance later on.
-It will also prevent you spending money on accommodations if you are stranded, as well as food and entertainment to keep the little ones under control.
+It will also prevent you from spending money on accommodations if you are stranded, as well as food and entertainment to keep the little ones under control.

 #2.
 Pack Your Own Snacks

 Snack options are limited while you are on the road, so often people will pull into the nearest restaurant or fast food joint as soon as their tummy begins to rumble.
 These stops can add up, especially if you end up picking up some overpriced snacks at the gas station.
 Save yourself money by packing your own sandwiches and snacks to hold you over.